compilers-wiki/compilers-wiki/docs/mlir/basic/dialect.md

 As far as learning is concerned, the learning of dialects can be divided into two parts:

-- Learn how to construct your own dialect
+- Learn how to construct your dialect
 - Learn the meaning of various operations in the built-in dialect

 The former is like learning to build a building, and the latter is like visiting a "model house".

 ## Basic Concepts

-A dialect can basically completely define anything that belongs to it, like new operations, properties, and types.
-New operations in the dialect can define their own exclusive syntax format and output format.
+A dialect can completely define anything that belongs to it, like new operations, properties, and types.
+New operations in the dialect can define their exclusive syntax format and output format.
 It is very reasonable and normal to see operations with unique text forms in the operations of different dialects.

 Things from different dialects can coexist harmoniously in the same module/function.
-At the same time, dialect writers can provide passes that convert operations in other dialects to their own dialects, and can also write passes that convert operations in their own dialects to other dialects.
-These conversions can be complete, converting all operations in A dialect transfer all operations to B; or step by step, only transfer part of the operations in A to B, and then transfer the rest to C.
+At the same time, dialect writers can provide passes that convert operations in other dialects to their dialects, and can also write passes that convert operations in their dialects to other dialects.
+These conversions can be completed, converting all operations in A dialect to B; or step by step, only converting certain operations in A to B, and converting the rest to C.

 Consider the following example: